 Core consumer prices in Malaysia increased 0.70 percent in July of 2021 over the same month in the previous year.
 Main upward pressure came from furnishings, household equipment & routine household maintenance (1.7 percent), food & non-alcoholic beverages (1.1 percent), and transport (1.0 percent). source: Department of Statistics, Malaysia

 Core Inflation Rate in Malaysia averaged 1.50 percent from 2016 until 2021, reaching an all time high of 3.60 percent in February of 2016 and a record low of -0.20 percent in July of 2018.
 This page provides - Malaysia Core Inflation Rate- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Malaysia Core Inflation Rate - values, historical data and charts - was last updated on September of 2021.

-Core Inflation Rate in Malaysia is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Inflation Rate in Malaysia to stand at 1.20 in 12 months time.
+Core Inflation Rate in Malaysia is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Malaysia

-Core Inflation Rate is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Core Inflation Rate is projected to trend around 2.50 percent in 2022, according to our econometric models.